.NET HELP

 C# Virtual Keyword (How It Works For Developers)

 In C#, the virtual keyword is a pivotal concept in object-oriented programming that facilitates polymorphism, allowing developers to override methods in derived classes.
 This keyword, when applied to a class method, property, or event, indicates that the entity can have its behavior modified by a derived class using the override keyword.
-In this tutorial, we'll learn about C# Virtual Keyword and IronPDF library.
+In this tutorial, we'll learn about the C# Virtual Keyword and explore the IronPDF library.
 Let's dive straight into how it works and see it in action with practical examples.

 Virtual Methods in Action